Writing History: How to be a Biographer

 It was our pleasure to welcome Lord Alan Watson and the charming Helena Kelly for an evening of enlightenment on some of our favourite (albeit wildly different!) historical figures.

-In a talk replete with wonderful anecdotes on both Churchill and Austen (Jane Austen liked wine and made her sister do her chores.
-Churchill… well, he was just outrageous!) we heard how a previous interest in these personalities prompted our authors to pen books on them.
+In a talk replete with wonderful anecdotes on both Churchill and Jane Austen we heard how a previous interest in these personalities prompted our authors to pen books on them.

 Both authors underlined the difficulty of finding a new angle on a famous figure, and how vital it is to persuade agents and publishers you’ve got something new to say.
 Both underlined the importance of working with editors, getting advice and having your facts checked.
 Deadlines, they agreed, were a wonderful marker for how much time to spend writing.